BernieMurphy/Elfos-chkdsk/README.md

 # Elfos-chkdsk
-Chkdsk is a program that displays various statistics regarding an 1802 Elf-OS disk Sample output for a two disk system is shown below chkdsk
+Chkdsk is a program that displays various statistics regarding an 1802 Elf-OS disk Sample output for a two disk system is shown below.

+chkdsk
 Disk 0:
 Type 1 filesystem